binary-com/webtrader/README.md

 At this point, your project is properly setup.
 You can now run following command to start a local server

         $ grunt connect

+In order to get SLOC(Source line of Code) report, run

+        $ grunt sloc

+In order to bump version, run

+        $ grunt bump:major

+        or

+        $ grunt bump:minor

+        or

+        $ grunt bump:patch

 You can now access the charting page by opening http://localhost:10001/main.html in browser